Connects: Alaska Highway, YT, to Alaska Highway, AK

 The Taylor Highway and Boundary Spur Road/Top of the World Highway are not maintained in winter and snow effectively closes these roads from mid-October until April and mid-May.
 Alaska Dept. of Transportation crews generally plow the Taylor Highway to Eagle in early April.
 The Boundary Spur/Top of the World Highway to Dawson City, YT, remains closed until U.S./Canadian Customs opens in mid-May.
 Opening of the international border is dependant on the breakup of the Yukon River at Dawson City and the resumption of ferry service.

-Yukon Highway 2 is open year-round.
+Yukon Highway 2 is open year-round (Alaska Highway to Dawson City).
 Drive with headlights on at all times and watch for wildlife.

 Miles from Alaska Highway/Yukon junction (J) shown.